 Please see link below to take to you the 50 things project and app that you can download for free.

 Try out the app and see what activities you can find!

 Hello, My name is Mrs Boucher and I am the Headteacher.
 I am very proud of our 'Goslings' pre-school and would welcome any visits from parents.
 If you require a pre-school place for your child, please contact the school office where we can speak to you in person about your requirements and the admissions process.

 Hello, my name is Julia and I am the Pre-school leader at Coates Goslings.
-I have worked in childcare for 29 years and I have been at Coates Goslings since 2006.
+I have worked in childcare for over 30 years and I have been at Coates Goslings since 2006.

-I enjoy spending time with my family and friends in my spare time as well as reading, going to the gym and looking after my 2 dogs.
+I enjoy spending time with my friends and family and spend majority of my time with either my nieces or my friend’s children.
+In my spare time I also like going to the gym and reading.